aristanetworks/anta/README.md

 # Arista Network Test Automation (ANTA) Framework

+__WARNING:__ A work is in progress to make test definition easier and more scalable starting with PR#173.
+As it is a breaking change, it is highly recommended to use version published on Pypi until we complete the work.

 This repository is a Python package to automate tests on Arista devices.

 - The package name is ANTA, which stands for **Arista Network Test Automation**.